TARC’s 45th Anniversary Road Trip Celebration

 J. Barry Barker receives the Sharon D. Banks Award for Humanitarian Leadership in Transportation from the Transportation Research Board.

 TARC introduces real-time bus arrival information online through Google Maps and a TARC-hosted trip planner.

 Plans are under way for a new electronic fare collection system that will allow passengers to pay fares onboard using tap-and-go smartcard technology in place of paper tickets and passes.

-At its 40th anniversary celebration, TARC unveils a new logo and introduces the first ZeroBus, one of 10 all-electric zero-emissions buses that will replace the downtown trolleys, TARC’s highest-polluting vehicles.
+At its 40th anniversary celebration, TARC unveils a new logo and introduces what will become the first LouLift, one of 10 all-electric zero-emission buses that will replace downtown trolleys.

 Louisville Tourism honors TARC with two Rose Awards – Partner of the Year and Transportation category.